 They try to hand-wave this as the bomber trying to get data on the Willwears’ capabilities, but it seems like the writing staff couldn’t be bothered to apply a moment’s thought to the scenario.
 Adding a last-minute fight between Sena and Miho doesn’t help cover this up, either.
 It’s a disappointing end to a disappointing episode, so at least it’s consistent.

-Episode 8 offers no substantial character or story development, and the story isn’t exciting enough to make up for it.
+Episode 8 offers no substantial character or plot development, and the story isn’t exciting enough to make up for it.
 We’ve already learned that Sena is a perfectionist with trouble relating to others, and now all we know is that Miho is kind of a jerk with an apology fetish.
 If episodes 6 and 7 were blips on the heart monitor, episode 8 is the drawn-out beeeeeep of the show flatlining again.

 At this point, there’s really nothing I can recommend about Active Raid.
 It’s not terrible, but in some ways that’s the problem.
 If it were, I’d be able to have some fun picking it apart.
 Unless the show seriously manages to turn around soon or decides to take the dive into pure absurdity, I’m afraid I’ll be sleepwalking through the rest of the series.